Australian Street Photography

 Q Who are some of your favourite street photographers?

-A Henri Cartier-Bresson, Jonathan Jasberg, Manuel Ortiz, Vivian Maier, Saul Leiter.
+A Henri Cartier-Bresson, Jonathan Jasberg, Manuel Ortiz, Vivian Maier, Saul Leiter, Trent Parke.

 Q What are your settings for the triangle?